nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Getting help: `help`

-The dynamic `helps` functionality provides general help as well as command specific help that includes command formats and example usages.
+The dynamic `help` functionality provides general help as well as command specific help that includes command formats and example usages.
 It appears as a separate help window.

 Format: `help [COMMAND_NAME]` where `COMMAND_NAME` may be omitted to view general help